 In 1881, there is a Jane C. Roberts working as a servant in Lancashire, England on 1 Stockton Range for the family of George F. Freeman (a Metal Merchant employing 17 men 2 boys).
 She was born in Llanfairfechan and is of the right age, it is possible that this is our Jane, as she is not found in Wales [note that Jane Roberts is a common name].

 In August 1886, Caehaidd was up for auction.
-The land was described as 18 acres of fertile arable [fit for cultivation] and grazing land.
+The land was described as 18 acres of fertile arable [fit for cultivation] and grazing land with house and outbuildings.
+It is most charming, being well sheltered and commanding magnificent views of the surrounding scenery.

 On 8 Feb 1888, Jane’s father Robert, age 58, died.
 His obituary lists him as a farmer and for many years the director of the Llanfairfechan waterworks.
 His funeral “was the largest ever seen” in the parish; he was buried with his parents in the church yard cemetery of Santes Mair (Saint Mary) Parish Church [photo above].